elephantscale/es-training-new/python/slides/Data_Science_Intro.md

 ## Model Building

-  * Don’t do this until you have a good understanding of data.(See previous section.)
+  * Don't do this until you have a good understanding of data.(See previous section.)

   * Pick right modeling technique
     - Clustering